Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Split up the file in blocks and encrypt each of them with a new symmetric key K0-K<N>
 1. Encrypt the symmetric key with P1
 1. Name the blocks with new UUIDs
-1. Insert the new object into the metadata file, change the mtime and encrypt it again
+1. Upload the blocks to VOLUME/<uuid>, not the "Date" header from the response and use it as mtime
-1. Upload the blocks to VOLUME/<uuid>
+1. Insert the new object into the metadata file, increment the version and encrypt it again
 1. Upload the encrypted keys to VOLUME/<uuid>.key
 1. Upload the encrypted metadata file